michigandaily/alt-text-tracker/README.md

 ## Developing

-Install dependencies with `pnpm install`, then to start a development server, run:
+Install dependencies with `pnpm install`

+To set up the local database, run `pnpm run init`.
+It may take a minute to fetch all the data.

+Then, to open your local development environment, run
 ```bash
 pnpm run dev